1926 One Hell of a Hangover

 But most of all, Babe Ruth was back after his sickly, strife-torn 1925 effort.
 The Sultan of Swat recaptured the AL lead in home runs, RBIs, walks, and runs scored.

 The Yankees went from a team of question marks to one of exclamation points in 1926, tearing into first place early and coasting to their fourth pennant in six years.
-New York received a brief scare after Labor Day from the Cleveland Indians, managed for the last timeSpeaker would be brought down after the season by the rising accusations that he and Ty Cobb fixed a game in 1919. by Tris Speaker.
+New York received a brief scare after Labor Day from the Cleveland Indians, managed for the last timeSpeaker would be brought down after the season by rising accusations that he and Ty Cobb fixed a game in 1919. by Tris Speaker.
 But the Indians’ last-minute rush was too little, too late.
 The Washington Senators’ two-year rule over the AL ended with a fourth place finish; aging pitchers Walter Johnson and Stan Coveleski shouldered too much of a burden for a depleted staff that played musical chairs with its starting rotation.

 Babe Ruth made for a public sideshow days before the World Series by visiting a New Jersey hospital and promising an 11-year old named Johnny Sylvester—reportedly dying from a case of blood poisoning—that he would hit a home run in the World Series just for him.

 The kid’s condition must have deteriorated after hearing about the Yankee offense, limited to a total of four runs and 15 hits through the first three games.
 Fortunately for New York, they got one win out of it when Herb Pennock outdueled Bill Sherdel in Game One.
-But Alexander shut them down in Game Two, 6-2—retiring the last 21 batters he faced—and Jesse Haines shut them out in Game Three, 4-0.
+But Alexander shut the Yankees down in Game Two, 6-2—retiring the last 21 batters he faced—and Jesse Haines shut them out in Game Three, 4-0.

 In Game Four, Ruth awoke—and Johnny Sylvester started improving dramatically, so they said.
 Ruth crushed three home runs, a career first, in his first three at-bats at Sportsman’s Park.
 The 10-5 rout gave New York the momentum to take the series lead when Pennock again outlasted Sherdel in a come-from-behind, 3-2 Game Five win in 10 innings.